sawyer-greaves/lab-wiki-test/necessary_skills/Editing_the_Wiki.md

 # How to Edit this Wiki

-[TOC]

 This page will help you learn how to edit this wiki to add your own contributions.
 The [Bitbucket documentation][1] also has more information about using a wiki.

+**Contents**
+[TOC]

+## Introduction

 Wiki pages are nothing more than plain text files with the `.md` extension.
 The `.md` extension indicates that the file is a Markdown file which contains [Markdown syntax](Markdown.md).
 Markdown syntax allows you to specify text formatting, links to other pages, and do other useful things. **It can also be learned in just an hour or two.** Once written, a Markdown file is then *rendered* (usually by a website like Bitbucket or GitHub) to display the formatted page.
 If you are reading this page on Bitbucket, you are seeing the rendered page.